Asteroid Observing Program Coordinator:

-The Asteroid Program offers two levels of awards as shown below.
+The Asteroid Observing Program offers two levels of awards as shown below.
 Next to each level there is listed the minimum size telescope that may be needed to observe the specified number of asteroids.

-|Membership||Asteroids Required||Award||Minimum Telescope Size|
+|Certification||Asteroids Required||Award||Minimum Telescope Size|

 |Gold||100||certificate & pin||6-inch|

 For the regular certificate (25 asteroids), copies of your sketches should also be submitted.
-Please send copies and retain the originals.
+Please send COPIES and retain the originals.
 If measuring astrometry of objects you may simply e-mail your report.
 If you wish to have the copies returned to you, include a self-addressed stamped envelope.

 There are many resources available for observing asteroids.
 The IAU Minor Planet Center maintains a web page which contains many resources to assist you in finding asteroid positions and help you develop a list of targets to observe.